fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Creating the pin hole rules
 ---------------------------

-Once a STUN packets it accepted, the firewall MUST create a temporary rules that allows incoming and outgoing packets for that 5 tuple for at least 5 seconds.
+Once a STUN packet is accepted, the firewall MUST create a temporary rule that allows incoming and outgoing packets for that 5 tuple for at least 5 seconds.
 If in that 5 seconds, a response is received to the STUN request, the lifetime of the rule must be extended to at least 30 seconds from last accepted STUN packet from inside the